 If you are planning on taking a gap year, make sure that you have a good gap year plan and that whatever you do is worthwhile, has value and will feed into your course.
 There are lots of fabulous gap year websites which can give you an idea of great things to do on your year off.

 Students taking a gap year can apply a year later when they already have their results.
 Alternatively, and preferably, students can apply and request entry after their gap year.
-If a student is planning a gap year, they must ensure that they share their plans for the gap year in their personal statement.
-There is an advantage to applying after you have received your results, as universities can tell the students right away “yes” or “no” based on their results.
-Cayman schools keep all the students’ references on file, along with their grades, and welcome past students back so they can work on their application.
+If a student is planning a gap year, they must ensure that they share their plans when they answer the UCAS questions.
+There is an advantage to applying after you have received your results, as universities can tell the students right away yes or no based on their results.
+Cayman schools keep all the students’ references on file, along with their grades, and welcome past students back so they can work on their applications.

 Related Articles